Hypnosis

 Disputethat

-is, make a rebuttal tothe negative thought(s).
+is, make a rebuttal tothe negative beliefs.

-Yes, having wants is partly
+Yes, having ambition is partly

-Yes, if I get a college degree it will enhance my self-esteem and my prestige,
+others.
+Its also true that if I get a college degree it will enhance

 |